georgesovetov/python-style-guide/README.md

 Please leave feedback, ask, comment and contribute if you
 - think you can make this style guide better,
-- faced some formatting challenge,
+- have faced some formatting or code style challenge,
-- have any other questions and comments.
+- have any other questions or comments.

 Leave feedback here under lines of code, create issues and pull requests or contact me directly.
 You're welcomed.